RassCrom/osm_line_maps/README.md

 # osm_line_maps
-I used Python for making a map using osmnx library.
+I used Python for making maps using osmnx library.
 So the source of data is OSM.
-Final touches have been done in Figma, just to add text.
+Final touches have been done in Figma.

 # Color palettes
 ![](https://raw.githubusercontent.com/RassCrom/osm_line_maps/main/coloors.png)